Gift Icon

 There are costs and benefits associated with automobile dependency.
 While costs are external to users, cumulative, and indirect, benefits are internal and direct.
 Consumers wish to be informed of the costs of operating and owning an automobile before they decide to buy it.
 Similarly, the community must be informed of the results of their transport decisions.
 Indirect costs must be included as well.

 Automobile dependency is helped by a few market distortions.
 Because of this, consumers’ optimal welfare and preferences aren’t necessarily reflected by automobile dependency.
-The reason for its existence is few travel choices caused by market distortions that encourage people to drive more than they would if the market was neutral.
+The reason for its existence is few travel choices are caused by market distortions that encourage people to drive more than they would if the market were neutral.

 Automobile criticism is often viewed as anti-automobile and believed to be ideological in nature instead of based on economic concerns.
 Through our investigation, we are not trying to say that driving should be forbidden and that cars are bad.
 We are only saying that fewer distortions in the market and more balance to our current transport systems could benefit the community.